 The International Network for Data on Impact and Government Outcomes (INDIGO) is a community of peers with an interest in sharing data about the design, implementation and evaluation of outcome-based projects.
 INDIGO's objective is to support the use of quality data by policymakers who are addressing complex social problems.
 To complement our INDIGO peer learning group, we hold a bi-annual hackathon-style, "Hack and Learn" event.

 The idea of this Hack-and-Learn Event is to bring together policymakers, who can frame specific questions, and coders, who can answer those questions with data.
 Harnessing skills and experiences from a diverse pool of actors, we provide a space for learning and community building around the use of data in the field and an opportunity to solve problems, co-produce and make better sense of the use of data.
 Both policymakers and coders are invited to work with the INDIGO database system and datasets.
 Each Hack and Learn session will result in new visualisations to answer the questions of policymakers.
-At the end of the hackathon, a blog and a report on the social outcomes data use will be written to summarise the learning outputs.
+At the end of the event, a blog and/or a report on the social outcomes data use will be written to summarise the learning outputs.

 You don't have to be an expert coder or a policymaker to attend.
 You might be both or you might be neither.
 Novices welcome!